Garden Bed Calculator

 Location

-Place beds where they get 6-8 hours of direct sunlight daily with good drainage.
+Place beds where they get 6-8 hours of direct sunlight daily.

 How to Calculate Garden Bed Size and Soil Needs

 Planning a new garden bed requires accurate calculations to ensure you have enough soil, the right amount of plants, and optimal spacing.
-Whether you're building a raised bed, creating an in-ground garden plot, or planning a flower bed, our garden bed calculator helps you determine exactly what you need.
+Whether you're building a raised bed, creating an in-ground garden plot, or planning a flower bed, this calculator helps you determine exactly what you need.

 Calculating Garden Bed Area